andersblehr/Scrapbook/README.md

 _**Note:** This is [abandonware](https://en.wikipedia.org/wiki/Abandonware) still under copyright.
 However, as the author of this work, I claim [fair use](https://en.wikipedia.org/wiki/Fair_use)._

 Back with FAST after having perfected my PowerPoint skills at Accenture, I was now heading up FAST's Solution Architecture Centre in Europe, aiming to streamline how we delivered projects to customers.
 Each _Enterprise Search Platform_ (ESP) installation was different, but the underpinnings were the same.
 Still, installation and configuration had to be done manually by on-site or remote FAST engineers.
-I had a hunch that Maven might help to automate a lot of the manual work, and itching to code again, I took it upon myself to develop a prototype Maven ESP plugin.
+I had a hunch that [Apache Maven](https://maven.apache.org) might help to automate a lot of the manual work, and itching to code again, I took it upon myself to develop a prototype Maven ESP plugin.
 After a few weeks of development, I demoed a functional prototype to the team, and got the go-ahead to continue.
 Shortly thereafter, Microsoft's acquisition of FAST was announced, and the project was put on indefinite hold.
 The code here is essentially the same that I demoed.

 **Language:** Java<br/>
 **Platform:** Linux, Windows